The best bases for your stay in Tuscany with NO car

 A little harder to get to and move around from but still very doable would be to stay in San Gimignano.
 The fourteen medieval towers still standing tall over this enchanting town will charm you, and you will love this small town in the evenings when the crowds are gone.
 You can choose to stay in San Gimignano within the walls of the small town or just outside to experience the countryside, the views of the town and be within walking distance of restaurants in the evenings.
-You will have to take a bus to Poggibonsi and from there continue by train or bus to other places nearby for day trips, so while it might take more time, with a bit of patience it is still very doable to use San Gimignano as your base.
+You will have to take a bus from San Gimignano to Poggibonsi and from there continue by train or bus to other places nearby for day trips, so while it might take more time, with a bit of patience it is still very doable to use San Gimignano as your base.
+Here's more info on getting to San Gimignano and moving around without a car.
+Take a look at some guided tours in San Gimignano and nearby, easy to do without needing your own car.

-If you're interested mostly in the Chianti region, you can still consider using Greve in Chianti as your base even without a car.
-Bus connects Greve to Florence to get elsewhere, and some buses connect Greve to other nearby towns such as Panzano, Radda and Castellina but, to be honest, the service between these smaller towns is not ideal.
+If you're interested in enjoying the Chianti region, you can still consider staying there using Greve in Chianti as your base even without having a car.
+Bus connects Greve and Florence, once in Florence you can easily move elsewhere, and some buses connect Greve to other nearby towns such as Panzano, Radda and Castellina but, to be honest, the service between these smaller towns is not ideal.
 Greve can thus be a great base even without a car but I recommend it more for those who plan to stay put and enjoy the countryside rather than those who want to be everywhere else but at their accommodation for most of every single day.
-Stay in Chianti to enjoy Chianti! :)
+Stay in Chianti to enjoy Chianti! :) In any case, read our article on how to move around Chianti which has information on buses.
+If you want to attempt moving around the area to do wine tasting by bus, here are some tips for wine tastings without a car.